Nanjing Sister Hong incident

-The Nanjing Sister Hong incident (Nánjīng hóng jiě shìjiàn (南京红姐事件)) is a scandal that emerged in July 2025 involving a 38-year-old man surnamed Jiao (焦 (Jiāo)) from Nanjing, China, who allegedly posed as a woman, "Sister Hong" (Hóng Jiě (Sister Red, 红姐)), and has engaged in sexual acts with several men.
+The Nanjing Sister Hong incident (Nánjīng Hóng Jiě shìjiàn (南京红姐事件, 南京紅姐事件)) is a scandal that emerged in July 2025 involving a 38-year-old man surnamed Jiao (焦 (Jiāo)) from Nanjing, China, who allegedly posed as a woman, "Sister Hong" (Hóng Jiě (Sister Red, 红姐)), and has engaged in sexual acts with several men.
 The encounters were reportedly recorded, and the videos subsequently circulated online.
 The investigation is ongoing and has sparked widespread media coverage and public debate in Chinese-speaking regions and internationally and has generated many Internet memes and derivative content.

 Incident

 According to media reports, the individual at the center of the scandal, a 38-year-old man surnamed Jiao, adopted the online persona of "Sister Hong".
 Presenting as a woman, he is alleged to have arranged and participated in sexual encounters with numerous male partners.
 These encounters were systematically recorded.
 Reports on the social media platform RedNote indicate that Jiao's method involved presenting as a married woman on dating apps, thereby attracting men who were specifically enticed by the fantasy of intimate relations with another person's spouse.

 The incident came to broader public attention when these explicit videos began to be shared and sold on various online platforms.
 The scale of the videos and the number of men involved quickly made "Sister Hong" a viral topic on Chinese social media.
 While initial online rumors claimed that over 1,600 men had been involved, police dismissed that number as an exaggeration.
 He operated by offering "free sexual services" to lure men, forgoing cash payments in lieu of gifts such as peanut oil, fruit, milk, or a small appliance.
 The victims included college students, young professionals, gym attendants, and foreign nationals.
 To profit from the video footage, he created an online group where he shared the clips, charging a 150 yuan membership fee.

 Some individuals reportedly returned on multiple occasions to engage in sexual activity with Jiao.
 Media reports described certain visitors as well-dressed and physically attractive, using terms such as "little fresh meat" (a colloquial phrase for youthful, good-looking men) and "high-quality straight men".